GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 if we want to draw a full screen triangle by just hardcoding  vertices in our vertex shader — removing the need of a vertex buffer.

-Since we only want to draw a triangle, we don't need to do much processing in our vertex shader code, we can just provide the input vertices as the output.
+Since we only want to draw a triangle, we do not need to do much processing in our vertex shader code, we can just provide the input vertices as the output.